 Diabetes is at record levels in the U.S.—nearly 34 million Americans, or 10.5% of the population, is affected.
 The condition occurs when the body is unable to adequately process blood sugar.
 That can damage blood vessels throughout the body, potentially leading to heart disease, stroke, blindness, and amputation.
 But diabetes generally doesn't develop overnight.
 Little things you do regularly, without thinking, may be seriously raising your risk.
 Here is what doctors who treat diabetes say are the everyday habits that lead to diabetes.
-Read on—and to ensure your health and the health of others, don't miss these Sure Signs Your Illness is Actually Coronavirus in Disguise.
+Read on—and to ensure your health and the health of others, don't miss these Sure Signs You May Have Already Had COVID.

 Drinking Sugary Drinks

 "One of the common unhealthy habits is having soda to quench your thirst, when what you need is water," says Thomas Horowitz, DO, a family medicine specialist at CHA Hollywood Presbyterian Medical Center in Los Angeles.
 "The sugar content of items commonly consumed can be very high—a Super Gulp soft drink consists of a handful of sugar; a can of soda or a sweet cereal is far more that your body may be able to handle."
 Kathleen Wyne, MD, Ph.D., an endocrinologist who treats patients with diabetes at The Ohio State University Wexner Medical Center, agrees: "For many people, stopping sugared soda leads to rapid 20-pound weight loss."